G.I. Joe (Skybound Entertainment): Energon Universe series

-A series of five one-shot issues titled A Real American Hero: Silent Missions, featuring several characters in scenes with no dialogue, was published during April 2025.

 Cold Slither

-Cold Slither is an upcoming one-shot issue written by Tim Seeley, drawn by Juann Cabal, colored by Rex Lokus, and lettered by Pat Brosseau.
-It was published on October 1, 2025.
+Cold Slither is a one-shot issue written by Tim Seeley, drawn by Juann Cabal, colored by Rex Lokus, and lettered by Pat Brosseau, being published on October 1, 2025.
 The issue features the fictional band Cold Slither, which is based on Cobra's Dreadnok faction, and is set in a modern version of the shared continuity between the animated series G.I.
 Joe: A Real American Hero, The Transformers, Jem and Inhumanoids.

-Seeley said, “The catchiest song ever to grace a military themed toy line has lived in my head rent-free for forty years, so I’m happy to drag it out, and write the true story of the scrappy band of miscreants who recorded it.”
+Seeley said, “The catchiest song ever to grace a military-themed toy line has lived in my head rent-free for forty years, so I’m happy to drag it out and write the true story of the scrappy band of miscreants who recorded it.”

 Cabal added, “My parents met at a Cold Slither gig back in the ’80s, so getting to draw this one-shot has been really special for me.”

-Ben Abernathy, Executive Editor on Skybound, also added, “To say this face-melting issue was a labor of love is an understatement.
+Ben Abernathy, executive editor at Skybound, also added, “To say this face-melting issue was a labor of love is an understatement.
 Getting this motley crew of creators together for this incisive and heartfelt look at the rise and fall of the legendary Cold Slither was a heavy metal dream come true!”

-Additionally, Hasbro and Reigning Phoenix Music presented a concert in San Diego’s Brick by Brick festival (July 24), featuring Gus Rios as Zartan (vocals/bass), Ross Sewage as Torch (guitar), Matt Harvey as Ripper (guitar) and Andy Selway as Buzzer (drums).
+Additionally, Hasbro and Reigning Phoenix Music presented a concert in San Diego’s Brick by Brick festival (July 24), featuring Gus Rios as Zartan (vocals/bass), Ross Sewage as Torch (guitar), Matt Harvey as Ripper (guitar), and Andy Selway as Buzzer (drums).